-Wound infections can be caused by many bacterial pathogens, some of which can be transmitted between animals or between animals and people.
+Wound infections can be caused by many bacterial pathogens, some of which can be Revised by Myat Kyaw-Tanner with the Clinical staff transmitted between animals or between animals and people.
 This includes both multidrug resistant (e.g. S. aureus, S. pseudintermedius, enterococci) and susceptible bacteria.
 Wounds provide a prime site for invasion of opportunistic bacteria such as these.
 Even wounds that are not known to be infected should be protected from contamination by veterinary personnel and from the environment to reduce the risk of secondary infection.